-SLIDES AND SPEAKER NOTES FOR A TALK GIVEN AT UNSOUND FESTIVAL, KRAKOW, POLAND OCT 2019.
+SLIDES AND SPEAKER NOTES FOR A TALK ON SOLARPUNK GIVEN AT UNSOUND FESTIVAL, KRAKOW, POLAND OCT 2019.

 JAY WRITES ONLINE UNDER THE HANDLE @THEJAYMO